Property Moose Review

 Some HMO Occupancy Rates And Property Yield Returns Have Been Low

 When I first started investing through Property Moose, I made the mistake of chasing high projected yields offered through HMO or “houses in multiple occupation”.
 These properties have performed poorly due to low tenant occupation rates.
 Here are my actual yields on both the HMO properties:

 If I could start over, I would have steered clear of the HMO’s.
-A few properties have also delivered disappointing returns however this is part of crowdfunding property investing and should be expected.
+A few other properties have also delivered disappointing returns however this is the risk part of equity property investing.

 Unknown Outcomes = Higher Risk

 While property could be considered lower risk, future values are purely speculation.
 Only time will tell whether the investments will pay off.

 Only One Property Has Come To Term

 We are now entering the timeframe where the very first investments are ending.
 Only one property has been sold while lenders have voted to keep two others for a further three years.
 Here are the financial results on the first sale:

 The rent yields and property growth amounts were disappointing if compared to the estimates listed when the property was first offered.
 Here are the estimated returns versus the actual returns: